Table of Contents

 Besides black tar heroin, common forms of heroin include:

-Brown heroin – A powder varying in color from off-white to dark brown.
-It is more crudely (or roughly) processed than white heroin.
+• Brown heroin – A powder varying in color from off-white to dark brown which is more crudely processed than white heroin.

 No matter what form it comes in, heroin is extremely addictive with harsh withdrawal symptoms when use stops.
 Whether injecting, smoking, or snorting it, heroin comes with serious risks of addiction, overdose, and long-term health effects.